 Stoke Poges Memorial Gardens

 The parkland landscape which originally formed part of Stoke Park was laid out by Capability Brown and Repton.
-Much of the area survived until 1909 when the opening of the golf course occurred.
+Much of the area survived until 1909 when the golf course opened.

-Sir Noel Mobbs, Lord of the Manor of Stoke Poges, acquired the twenty acres of land to the south of the church in order to preserve the tranquil and rural setting of St. Giles church, made famous by Gray’s poem ‘Elegy in a Country Church’ and to have the land as a Memorial Garden, to be a ‘living memorial to the dead and of solace to the bereaved’.
+Sir Noel Mobbs, Lord of the Manor of Stoke Poges, acquired the twenty acres of land to the south of the church in order to preserve the tranquil and rural setting of St Giles’ church, made famous by Gray’s poem ‘Elegy in a Country Churchyard’ and to have the land as a Memorial Garden, to be a ‘living memorial to the dead and of solace to the bereaved’.
 The gardens were opened on 25 May 1935 and their 80th anniversary was commemorated in 2015.
 The gardens are maintained and managed by South Bucks District Council.

 Some of the areas contained in the gardens are as follows: